Anton Webern: Marginalization at home

-Webern delivered an eight-lecture series Der Weg zur Neuen Musik (Note: The transcript of The Path to the New Music went unpublished until 1960 to avoid "expos[ing] Webern to serious consequences".) at Rita Kurzmann-Leuchter's and her physician husband Rudolf Kurzman's home (Feb.–Apr.
-1933).
+Webern delivered an eight-lecture series The Path to the New Music (Der Weg zur Neuen Musik) (Note: Its transcript went unpublished until 1960 to avoid "expos[ing] Webern to serious consequences".) at Rita Kurzmann-Leuchter's and her physician husband Rudolf Kurzman's home (February–April 1933).
 He attacked fascist cultural policy, asking "What will come of our struggle?"
 He observed that "'cultural Bolshevism' is the name given to everything that is going on around Schoenberg, Berg, and myself (Krenek too)" (Note: From 1928 onward, Webern grew closer to Krenek, alongside whom he lectured, whose music (taking a twelve-tone turn) he conducted, and with whom he, Berg, and Adorno shared concerns about the future.) and warned, "Imagine what will be destroyed, wiped out, by this hate of culture!"
 He lectured more at the Kurzmann-Leuchter home, privately in 1934–1935 on Beethoven's piano sonatas to about 40 attendees and later in 1937–1938.

 Persevering, Webern wrote Krenek that "art has its own laws ... if one wants to achieve something in it, only these laws and nothing else can have validity"; (Note: He was responding to Krenek's essay "Freiheit und Verantwortung" ("Freedom and Responsibility") in Willi Reich's 23 – Eine Wiener Musikzeitschrift (1934).
 Elsewhere Krenek advocated for "a Catholic Austrian avante garde", opposing "the Austrian provincialism that National Socialism wants to force on us." .) upon completing Op.
-26 (1935), he wrote DJ Bach, "I hope it is so good that (if people ever get to know it) they will declare me ready for a concentration camp or an insane asylum!"
+26 (1935), he wrote D. Bach, "I hope it is so good that (if people ever get to know it) they will declare me ready for a concentration camp or an insane asylum!"
 The Vienna Philharmonic nearly refused to play Berg's Violin Concerto in 1936.
 (Note: Only guest conductor Otto Klemperer's status sufficed to overcome their refusal, and even then, the entire orchestra abruptly walked off stage afterward, leaving Krasner, Klemperer, and Arnold Rosé to stand alone.
 Rosé, retired, had returned to pay his respects to the late Berg as honorary concertmaster.)
 Peter Stadlen's 1937 Op.
 27 premieres were the last Viennese Webern performances until after World War II.
 The critical success of Hermann Scherchen's 1938 ISCM London Op.
 26 premiere encouraged Webern to write more cantatas and reassured him after a cellist quit Op.
 20 mid-performance, declaring it unplayable.